leomuckley/leomuckley.github.io/intro_spark_sql.md

-## Introduction to Apache Spark and SparkSQL
+## Introduction to Apache Spark and SparkSQL using DataBricks
 ### 1. Introduction